TimeTravelPenguin/TASCompAssistant/Save File Structure.md

     - `VIStart` is the VI (can be considered as the "frame" of a TAS) the TAS begins on.
     - `VIEnd` is the VI the TAS ends on.
     - `VIs` is the total VI count of the competitor's submission.
 This is calculated as `VIEnd - VIStart`
-    - `TimeInSeconds` is the real-time equivilent of `VIs`.
+    - `TimeInSeconds` is the real-time equivalent of `VIs`.
 This is calculated as `VIs / 60`.
     - `TimeFormated` is the formatted string of `TimeInSeconds` using hours, minutes, seconds, milliseconds format (e.g. 1h 21m 12s 500ms).
     - `Rerecords` is the rerecord count of the competitor's TAS.
-    - `DQ` is a boolean representing wheather or not the current competitor is disqualified.
+    - `DQ` is a Boolean representing whether or not the current competitor is disqualified.
     - `Qualification` is the extended string of `DQ`. `Qualification` has values `Qualified` or `Disqualified` depending on if `DQ` has value `false` or `true`, respectively.
-    - `DQReasons` is the collection of reasons why the competitor is disqulaified.
+    - `DQReasons` is the collection of reasons why the competitor is disqualified.
         - `Reason` is the string outlining the reason for disqualification.
-        - `IsSelected` is a boolean used by TCA to ensure the checkbox used for selecting this DQ Reason has a binded value.
+        - `IsSelected` is a Boolean used by TCA to ensure the checkbox used for selecting this DQ Reason has a bound value.
     - `Score` is the score of the competitor up until that competition, with the first competition in the collection being the first competition in time, and the last competition being the most recent competition.
     - `ScorePlace` is the ranking assigned to the competitor to indicate their position within the scoring leaderboard.